ChristopheKunzli/dai-lab-smtp/README.md

 ## Mock SMTP Server Setup

-To test the application, you can use a mock SMTP server called MailDev.
-Follow these steps to set it up:
+To test the application, you can use a mock SMTP server instead of a real one.
+We recommend using MailDev, a simple SMTP server with a web interface for viewing emails.
+To set up MailDev, follow these steps:

 1. Install Docker.
 2. Run the following command to start MailDev: